Sorting as Gradient Flow on the Permutohedron: Introduction

-In contrast, classical sorting algorithms (such as MergeSort, QuickSort, and HeapSort) operate within $O(n \log n)$ time by exploiting inherent order structure to prune the search among all $n!$ possibilities.
-This striking efficiency has long inspired curiosity about the deep connection between structure and computational tractability.
-Foundational work by Knuth~\cite{Knuth}, Shannon~\cite{Shannon}, and others, along with recent geometric and combinatorial perspectives~\cite{blelloch2023, harris2024, Ziegler}, reflect this ongoing effort to understand how structure enables efficient computation.
+\paragraph{Setting.} A brute-force baseline is to enumerate all \(n!\) permutations \(\tau\in S_n\) and select \(\sigma\), the permutation that produces the sorted list.
+This costs \(\Theta(n\cdot n!)\), since each candidate ordering requires \(O(n)\) time to check.
+We use standard asymptotic notation as in \cite{Knuth1976BigO,CLRS}.
+Bounds are worst-case unless stated otherwise, and randomized costs are denoted by \(\mathbb{E}[T(n)]\).
+Decision-tree logarithms are taken in base~2, while natural logarithms are used in exact continuous-time formulas.
+The choice of base does not affect asymptotic orders.

-The main innovation presented in this paper is a new continuous-time formulation of sorting as a gradient flow on the permutohedron.
-This framework yields an independent geometric proof of the classical $\Omega(n \log n)$ lower bound for comparison-based sorting.
-By interpreting comparisons as projections along a smooth descent, we recast sorting as a process of exponential contraction in a continuous geometric space.
-This viewpoint complements existing combinatorial and algebraic arguments by offering a dynamical, intuitive explanation for why efficient sorting is possible.
+Within this framework, established sorting algorithms such as MergeSort, HeapSort, and QuickSort achieve a remarkable improvement, reducing the search from factorial to log-linear scaling.
+By contrast, local-swap methods such as BubbleSort use only adjacent comparisons and swaps, yielding quadratic $\Theta(n^2)$ behavior.
+MergeSort and HeapSort guarantee $O(n \log n)$ worst-case performance, while QuickSort attains the same bound in expectation.
+Each exploits regularities in the input, effectively pruning large regions of permutation space.

-To organize the discussion, we emphasize that efficient algorithms shrink factorial search spaces through structure‑guided logarithmic narrowing.
-While not the primary focus, the concept provides a helpful lens for understanding how sorting problems can admit efficient solutions through principled decomposition.
+This striking efficiency has long inspired curiosity about the connection between organization and computational tractability.
+Foundational work by Knuth~\cite{Knuth}, Shannon~\cite{Shannon}, and others, along with recent combinatorial and geometric perspectives~\cite{blelloch2023, harris2024, Ziegler}, reflects ongoing efforts to understand how structure constrains and organizes computation.